 What can we do to help?

 If you found these facts as appalling as I did, perhaps you may like to take a second to help, to try and make their lives away from the comfort of their homes and families just a little bit better.
 Due to the multitude of issues these migrant workers face, there are many organisations that champion their rights and care for them.
 Here are some organisations you can volunteer at/donate to:

-They are an organisation which provides medical services, meals, recreation and all kinds of support for these migrant workers.
+They are an organisation that provides medical services, meals, recreation and all kinds of support for these migrant workers.

-An organisation which promotes equitable treatment for migrant workers in Singapore by providing assistance and advocating for more humane and inclusive policies.
+An organisation that promotes equitable treatment for migrant workers in Singapore by providing assistance and advocating for more humane and inclusive policies.

-MWC is an organisation which provides shelter and food for the migrant workers, as well as assistance for those facing unfair employment conditions.
+MWC is an organisation that provides shelter and food for migrant workers, as well as assistance for those facing unfair employment conditions.
 They also facilitate social acceptance through community engagement and public advocacy.

 Maybe, just maybe, we could improve the workers’ time here as they build the roofs over our heads.